Best Cash-Out Auto Refinance Loans in 2026

 Apply and finalize your loan

 When you’ve found the best cash-out auto refinance offer for your needs, you can formally apply.
-Prequalification doesn’t hurt your credit score, but formally applying almost always requires a hard credit pull.
+This will likely bring your credit score down by about five points because it requires a hard credit pull.

 During this process, the lender will ask for details about your finances and employment.
 It may also ask for documents such as bank statements or a copy of your government-issued ID.